-Let me explain why you have to be careful rehearsing in front of a mirror.
+Why you shouldn’t be rehearsing in front of a mirrorCategory:Body Language,nerves

 1. It’s not real!

-Even more: you will not even see how you act on stage because you are focusing on your reflection.
-What you see in this case, is not what you get.
+You will not even see how you act on stage because you are focusing on your reflection.
+What you see is not what you get.
 This might also mean that you change things that don’t need changing!

-Looking at yourself in the mirror when practising might actually make you nervous.
-When you look at yourself, you emphasise what goes wrong.
+Looking at yourself in the mirror when practicing might actually make you nervous.
+When you look at yourself, you emphasize what goes wrong.
 You are much more aware of what goes wrong.
 Therefore increasing the likely hood of it actually going wrong.

 What to do?

-Is it always wrong to practice in front of a mirror?
+Is it always wrong to practice in front of the mirror?
 I would say yes in most cases.
 But, like with everything, there are exceptions.
 If you practice early enough, it will most likely not make you nervous.
 And you can do that, but only to practice certain gestures.
 To see if certain gestures work or not.
-Otherwise, I would advise against practising in front of a mirror.
-Alternatively, you could record yourself.
-But I would not do this too fast, that might make you nervous again.
+Otherwise, I would advise against it.